male and female student observing machine

 How you'll study

-Through a sequence of work-based learning projects, you’ll develop your ability to analyse a problem and deliver a professional solution, with support from a workplace mentor, academic tutors, online lectures and a suite of virtual learning tools hosted by the university.
+Through a sequence of modules, you’ll develop your ability to analyse a problem and deliver a professional solution, with support from a workplace mentor, academic tutors, online lectures and a suite of virtual learning tools hosted by the university.
 You don’t need to attend the campus if you don’t want to, but you will have an invitation to an induction day and to make use of student facilities here in ºÚÁÏÈë¿Ú.

 Your study will include up to four elements: